 Federal work study students are not required to report.
 Reports received from public awareness events (i.e. Take Back the Night) are not required.
 Clinical counselors for students are not required to report identifying information.
 All other employees are required to make a report.

 Yes, all mandatory employee compliance training is provided online.
-Additionally, the Equal Opportunity Compliance Office can schedule a customized training for departments.
+The Equal Opportunity Compliance Office also can schedule a customized training for departments.
 Contact Casey Martinez to schedule a presentation based on your department needs.